 For available-for-sale securities, management evaluates all investments in an unrealized loss position on a quarterly basis, and more frequently when economic or market conditions warrant such evaluation.
 If the Company has the intent to sell the security or it is more likely than not that the Company will be required to sell the security, the security is written down to fair value and the entire loss is recorded in earnings.
 If either of the above criteria is not met, the Company evaluates whether the decline in fair value is the result of credit losses or other factors.
-In making the assessment, the Company may consider various factors including the extent to which fair value is less than amortized cost, performance on any underlying collateral, downgrades in the ratings of the security by a rating agency, the failure of the issuer to make scheduled interest or principal payments, and adverse conditions specifically related to the security.
-If the assessment indicates that a credit loss exists, the present value of cash flows expected to be collected are compared to the amortized cost basis of the security and any excess is recorded as an allowance for credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+In making the assessment, the Company may consider various factors including the extent to which fair value is less than amortized cost, performance on any underlying collateral, downgrades in the ratings of the security by a rating agency, the failure of the issuer to make scheduled interest or principal payments, and adverse conditions specifically related to the amortized cost basis of the security and any excess is recorded as an allowance for credit loss, limited by the amount that the fair value is less than the amortized cost basis.
 Any amount of unrealized loss that has not been recorded through an allowance for credit loss is recognized in other comprehensive income.
 Changes in the allowance for credit loss are recorded as provision for (or reversal of) credit loss expense.
 Losses are charged against the allowance for credit loss when management believes an available-for-sale security is confirmed to be uncollectible or when either of the criteria regarding intent or requirement to sell is met.
-At December 31, 2024, there was no allowance for credit loss related to the available-for-sale portfolio.
-Accrued interest receivable on available-for-sale debt securities totaled \$536,000 and \$297,000 at December 31, 2024 and 2023, respectively and were excluded from the estimate of credit losses.
+At December 31, 2024, there was no allowance for credit losses related to the available-for-sale portfolio.
+Accrued interest receivable on available-for-sale debt securities totale \$536,000 and \$297,000 at December 31, 2024 and 2023, respectively and were excluded from the estimate of credit losses.

 Loans that management has the intent and ability to hold for the foreseeable future or until maturity or payoff are reported at amortized cost.
 Amortized cost is the principal balance outstanding, net of purchase premiums and discounts and deferred fees and costs.
 Accrued interest receivable related to loans totaled \$1.1 million and \$1.2 million at December 31, 2024 and 2023, respectively, and were reported in accrued interest receivable on the consolidated balance sheets.
 Interest income is accrued on the unpaid principal balance.
 Loan origination fees, net of certain direct origination costs, are deferred and recognized in interest income using methods that approximate a level yield without anticipating prepayments.
 The accrual of interest is generally discounted when a loan becomes 90 days past due and is not well collateralized and in the process of collection, or when management believes, after considering economic and business conditions and collection efforts, that the principal or interest will not be collectible in the normal course of business.
 Past due status is based on contractual terms of the loan.
-A loan is considered to be past due when a scheduled payment has not been received 30 days after the contractual due date.
-All accrued interest is reversed against interest income when a loan is placed on nonaccrual status.
+A loan is considered to be past due when a loan is placed on nonaccrual status.
 Interest received on such loans is accounted for using the cost-recovery method, until qualifying for return to accrual.
 Under the cost-recovery method, interest income is not recognized until the loan balance is reduced to zero.
 Loans are returned to accrual status when all principal and interest amounts contractually due are brought current, there is a sustained period of repayment performance, and future payments are reasonably assured.